Etymology: chef + ista

 and cooking styles closely.

 Nikole Boyda McGuinness is the Simple Chefista, or should we say The Simple Chefista is Nikole Boyda McGuinness?
 Nikole was raised by her father, who didn’t have much of a flair for cooking, but could cook a mean scrambled egg sandwich with fresh grown tomatoes and enjoyed mastering an American favorite, the respectable grilled summer hot dog.
 But mostly, skinny girl (as she was known), lived on processed foods like Dinty Moore Beef Stew and Campbell’s Pork n’ Beans, always hiding the bites from her plate, with no knowledge that there were foods beyond the cans and boxes that she saw in her local grocery store.
 She discovered that there might be more out there after visiting her Auntie’s in the BIG city, where the family took her out to fine restaurants and on other such culinary adventures.
-At a young age of five, Nikole promptly returned home, full of confidence from her first encounter, and to her Pop’s surprise, she asked for lobster when the waitress asked for her order at their usual local restaurant where they were “regulars.”
+At a young age of five, Nikole promptly returned home, full of confidence from her first encounter, and to her Pop’s and the waitresses surprise, she asked for lobster when the waitress asked for her order at their usual local restaurant where they were “regulars.”
 This was only the beginning of Nikole’s journey into Gastronomica.
-After trading in her Converse for a pair of unsturdy heels and a plane ticket west, Nikole moved to Portland, Oregon where she became exposed to foods she’d never dreamed of.
+After trading in her Converse for a pair of sturdy heels and a plane ticket west, Nikole moved to Portland, Oregon where she became exposed to foods she’d never dreamed of.
 She ate her first bagel piled high with pesto and delighted at the idea of the minty sensation that had awoken her taste buds, talking about it to no end for days, and also experienced a fantastically tasty oatmeal breakfast that came with a side of chopped hazelnuts and black currents, “Hazelnuts (?) on oatmeal (?)”
 Oh my goodness… the wonderful details! (a truly defining moment).

-Her newest creation is Simple Chefista, where she shares her culinary adventures, whether in her own kitchen or abroad, in class or out in the field.
+Her newest creation is The Simple Chefista, where she shares her culinary adventures, whether in her own kitchen or abroad, in class or out in the field.
 She loves to review the many cookbooks she delves into, and recipes she tries, what she does and doesn’t like about them and how she improved upon them, and she encourages the celebration of and discourse in food, in all that it encompasses.
 She truly believes that food is something to be shared in it’s full capacity, in person, or over the web.
 Food can be explored in many facets, through all of the senses.
-Above all, she believes in demystifying the abracadabra that she once believed that encapsulates what is gourmet, and revealing it’s simplicity.
+Above all, she believes in demystifying the abracadabra that she once believed encapsulates what gourmet is and revealing it’s simplicity.
 Creating good food should be and is attainable to everyone.
 She welcomes your comments and suggestions, will be happy to answer questions, and would love to share in your own experiences and reactions in such culinary discoveries.
 And like every good chefista, she wants you to love food as much as she does.

 “We all need food to survive, but we should all, at some point in our lives, have the opportunity to experience truly gorgeous food that not only nourishes us physically, but also inspires us visually, emotionally, and creatively.”